shawnjohn23/loan-risk-modeling/README.md

 "revo_rate" or the amount of credit used was negativlely correlated with fico.
 The less credit you use the better your fico score.
 Finnaly, instalments have a near 1:1 with loan amount (which is 1:1 with funded amount), which means that the higher your loan the larger your installment payments.
 End of Preprocessing_and_analysis

+### Logistic Regression – Baseline (Unbalanced)
+- ROC AUC: 0.69
+- Recall (default): 6%
+- Comment: Poor default prediction

+### Logistic Regression - SMOTE
+- ROC AUC: 0.69
+- Recall (default): 61%
+- Comment: Better target class identification

+The model is catching 6–10× more defaulters than before The model is no longer ignoring risk to protect accuracy The F1 for default(target) went from 0.10 → 0.41
+I used SMOTE (Synthetic Minority Over-sampling Technique) Becuase it actually creates synthetic new samples in the minority class These are interpolations between real data points, not random Model gets to learn more diverse decision boundaries for defaults So SMOTE doesn't just care more about defaults — it helps the model see more of them.